hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi creating dashboard for our portfolio site♥♥ #81
+2. Corgi creating dashboard for our portfolio site♥♥ #82
-    - Corgi working on creating front-end template♥♥ #81
+    - Corgi working on creating front-end template♥♥ #82
+        - Corgi tidying up code before working on our server♥♥
-        - Corgi working on creating front-end template for project page♥♥ #34
+        - Corgi completed working on creating front-end template for project page♥♥
     - Corgi completed creating design♥♥

 3. [on hold] Corgi working on test at turing.com♥♥